-Date: (day, month, year) Page of
+Date: (day, month, year)

+Page of

 1. Full name: 2.
 Legal address: 3.
 E-mail address: 4.
-Provide details on experience in the drafting of regulatory frameworks for either mining or oil and gas projects: 5.
-Provide details on your experience or knowledge of the Authority's existing standards and guidelines: 6.
-Provide any additional information considered key in meeting/exceeding the requirements set out in Annex B: 7.
+Provide detail on project experience in the past five years relevant to the services required: 5.
+Provide any additional information considered key in meeting/exceeding the requirements: 6.
 Are there any indicting circumstances of which the ISA should be aware?
-Please provide details: 8.
-Provide a general description of related experience in the field: 9.
-Attach a copy of your national ID or passport, if applicable 10.
+Please provide details: 7.
+Provide a general description of related experience in the field: 8.
+Attach a copy of your national ID or passport, if applicable 9.
+Attach a copy of the Project Management certification or other certification related to the deliverables 10.
 Signature: